One-Step Late Fusion Multi-view Clustering with Compressed Subspace: Experiment

 \subsection{Performance Analysis}

 We use the initialization specified in Algorithm \ref{Algorithm_1}.
 The Table \ref{result} shows the ACC, NMI and purity of all methods.
 To increase the confidence of results, we conduct 20 iterations for each clustering algorithm and within $k$-means function, the replicates are set to 10.
-The best performance and standard variance, which is brought by $k$-means tasks. are both reported in our experiments.
-As our algorithm is one-step method without the downstream $k$-means or spectral clustering, the variance is 0 accordingly, guaranteeing the stability of the algorithm.
+The best performance and standard variance, which is brought by $k$-means tasks, are both reported in our experiments.
+As our algorithm is one-step method without the downstream $k$-means or spectral clustering, the variance is 0 accordingly, guaranteeing the stability of our algorithm.
+The symbol `-' represents `Out-of-Memory' problem.
 The platform for all methods is PC with Intel(R) Core(TM) i7-12700H 2.30 GHz, 64GB RAM.

 \textbf{Convergence} In our six-step iterative optimization process, each updating formula ensures the objective value of the optimization target monotonously increases after each iteration, while keeping the rest five of the decision variables fixed, and our optimization target is upper-bound.
-We further verify the convergence in Fig.\ref{fig:res}(b).
+We further verify the convergence in Fig.\ref{fig:res}(a).

-\textbf{Time cost} The running time of compared algorithms on benchmark datasets is shown in Fig. \ref{fig:res}(a).
-For large-scale datasets (NUSWIDE and Reuters), some algorithms(FMR, RMSC, LSGMC) encounter the ’Out-of-Memory’ problem.
-As a result, the time bars of these methods are omitted in the comparison graph.

 \textbf{Parameter sensitivity} We have 2 hyper-parameters in our algorithm: the sampling scale $m$ and number of partitions $k$.
 Empirical guidance for their pre-set are numerical multipliers of the clustering number $\mu$.
 Our experiments use $3\times 3$ parameter set $\{\mu,2\mu,4\mu\}$.
-From Fig.\ref{fig:res}(c), we observe that our method enjoys a stable performance with the variation of hyper-parameters.
+From Fig.\ref{fig:res}(b), we observe that our method enjoys a stable performance with the variation of hyper-parameters.

+\textbf{Time cost} The running time of compared algorithms on benchmark datasets is shown in Fig. \ref{fig:time}.
+For large-scale datasets (NUSWIDE and Reuters), some algorithms(FMR, RMSC, LSGMC) encounter the `Out-of-Memory' problem.
+As a result, the time bars of these methods are omitted in the comparison graph.